staticf0x/unique-matcher/README.md

 #### Results

+You can obtain these numbers by running `tests/test_data/count.py` and accuracy data by running the Benchmark.

 | Data set      | Items | Screenshots | Accuracy   |
 | ------------- | ----- | ----------- | ---------- |
 | staticf0x     | 52    | 110         | 100%       |